 We are very excited to welcome Jack Wunsch to Caprice for 2018.
 Jack will teach Inter Contemporary, Hip Hop, Inter Jazz and Inter Tap and Senior Ballet.

 Miss Shannon has been dancing since the age of seven and has never looked back.
 Starting at her local dance school, she learnt her love for dancing and performing and went on to grow that into a career.
 She completed two years Dancing, Musical Theatre and Performing Arts full-time training at Robert Sturrock’s Industry Dance in Brunswick, where she specialised in contemporary, musical theatre and ballet.

 Miss Shannon since then has become a professional dancer, working with various choreographers and companies, performing throughout Melbourne.
 Getting to share the stage with the likes of Rhonda Burchmore and Jessica Mauboy.

-We are delighted that Grace will continue as ballet teacher to the Saturday Level 1 and Level 2 ballet classes in 2017.
-Grace will also assist the Petite Ballerinas and Pre Primary classes.
+We are delighted that Grace will continue as ballet teacher to the Saturday Level 1 and Level 2 ballet classes in 2018.
 Grace has studied ballet with the school for 13 years.